 Turn left and follow the orange blazes.
 In about 500 feet, the orange blazes turn left again and proceed uphill, but you should continue ahead on the yellow-blazed Stony Brook Trail, which begins here.
 For the next two miles, the Stony Brook Trail parallels the scenic Stony Brook, which is to the right.
 At first, the trail detours to the left to cross Diamond Creek, but for most of the way, it runs close to Stony Brook.

-After crossing a gas pipeline right-of-way, the trail crosses Quartz Brook (a footbridge has been provided on the left, but it’s easier to cross the brook on rocks when the water is low).
+After crossing a gas pipeline right-of-way, the trail crosses a wooden bridge over Quartz Brook.
 A short distance beyond, the Stony Brook Trail ends at a junction with the red-on-white-blazed Pine Meadow Trail.
 Continue ahead, retracing your steps on the Pine Meadow Trail back to the parking lot where the hike began.